-Students should consult the Office of the Registrar’s website for essential enrollment information and important deadlines.
 It is a student’s responsibility to be aware of the deadlines for enrollment each term.
+Therefore, students should consult the Office of the Registrar’s website for essential enrollment information and important deadlines.
 Courses may be added, dropped, or swapped through MyUW Student Center before and during the first 2 weeks of a semester (the first week in the general 8-week summer session).

 If a student drops a course, swaps out of a course, decreases credits in a variable credit course (via the “edit” function), or withdraws from the university, tuition and fee refunds are dispensed following a strict refund schedule.
 Modular courses and summer session courses have a shorter refund period.

 International students are not allowed to drop below full-time enrollment unless they have first received authorization from International Student Services (ISS).
 This will ensure that they remain in compliance with Department of Homeland Security (DHS) visa regulations.
 International students holding graduate assistantships, fellowships, and traineeships must meet minimum enrollment requirements.
 For more information and questions, visit International Student Services.
 Contacting ISS will ensure that a student’s authorization from ISS to drop below full-time enrollment does NOT exempt an international student from meeting the enrollment requirement for a Teaching Assistantship (TA), Program/ Project Assistantship (PA), Research Assistantship (RA), fellowship, traineeship, or dissertator status.

 If students enroll for a course and do not attend, they must drop the class or receive a grade of NW (No Work) or, for audited classes, NR (No Report).
 If students make a course change after the fee refund deadlines (including audited, modular, and zero-credit courses), they may be charged a fee even if the total number of credits for which they are enrolled does not change.
 The Bursar’s Office will notify students if they owe additional fees or are entitled to a refund.